tifmoser/mass-unit-test/README.md

 If you need help figuring out how to create a branch, make a pull request, etc, see below for support.

 ## Support
-You can contact me at tifmoser@udel.edu.
+You can contact me at tifmoser@udel.edu, or on Discord (Skalisty#6388).
 The TA's and professors can probably also help you out with most of your problems!